 I had the honour of hosting an evening of Alberta literary trivia at the Writers’ Guild of Alberta 38th annual conference in early June, held at the Memorial Park Library.
 I welcomed attendees with this glimpse of Calgary's literary landscape, and in particular, the Beltline neighbourhood.

-In 1875, when the North-West Mounted Police established a log palisade at the confluence a couple of kilometres from here, they set a new creation story in motion: the tale of a city.
-This evolving mythology would feature not a raft but a transcontinental railway; not a flood of water, but of people – among them, those who were passionate about story.
+In 1875, when the North-West Mounted Police established a log palisade a couple of kilometres from here, they set the city's creation story in motion.

 The story of the literary landscape where we are meeting this weekend begins three decades after the founding of Fort Calgary, in 1906.
 That February a 68-year-old widow moved here from Brandon, MB to set up house at 112 - 13th Ave West, a block or so from here, directly behind what is now Hotel Arts.
 Annie Davidson brought with her a trunk filled with books, and a love of literature.